antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/uno-inspector.png" w-250 />

 <!--
 My personal journey with building DevTools starts with UnoCSS.
 Since UnoCSS generates CSS utilities on-demand based on the codebase, when working on it, one thing I found tricky was knowing why one utility was included and why another wasn't.
-So I built this inspector to show how each file is scanned and how they contribute to the utilities list, etc. This kind of transparency helped us build the engine more efficiently with better accuracy.
+So I built this inspector to show how each file is scanned and how they contribute to the utilities list.
+This kind of transparency helped us build the engine more efficiently with better accuracy.
 -->

 ---